YAML Place and AutoRoute#

 c.plot()

-Try mirroring with other ports o2, o3 or with a number as well as with a rotation 90, 180, 270
+Try mirroring with other ports o2, o3 or with other numbers.
+Try using different rotations as well, such as: 90, 180, 270.

 filepath = "yaml_pics/mirror_demo.pic.yml"